Battle Stations

 "So much of what we were doing was about freeing the camera so the actors could run from outside, through the pilot house, and out the next door to the deck on the other side," the cinematographer continues.
 "Being able to pan, turn and follow the actors helps the audience understand the scale of the space the crew are operating in - that running from one side of the ship to the other is just a few steps."

-The delivery for Apple TV+ was 4K, but Johnson captured at 8K to take full advantage of the large-format sensor and optics.
+The delivery for the streaming service was 4K, but Johnson captured at 8K to take full advantage of the large-format sensor and optics.
 "It's the edges where all the goodies are," he says.
 "We didn't want to lose the vignetting or halations in the highlights, which are most active at the edges."

 The film takes place over three days and two nights, a period that Hanks' script structures into a sequence of four-hour "watches" signifying the rotation of crew on the bridge.
 Johnson used these precise times to build what he calls his "manifesto," which provided a blueprint for programming the lighting on set and critical guidance for visual effects.
 "Aaron wanted most of the film to take place against stormy atmospheric seas and skies, but we wanted to differentiate between the watches," Johnson explains.
 "Otherwise it would all look the same."